USEPA/haztrak/docs/haztrak_book/src/Overview/design.md

 #### In-memory Database

-The in memory database acts as a  [broker]() for Haztrak's [task queue]() as well as a cache for the [http server]() to help cut down on latency for recently requested resources.
+The in memory database acts as a broker for Haztrak's [task queue](#task-queue) as well as a cache for the [http server](#http-server) to help cut down on latency for recently requested resources.

 #### Task Queue

-The task queue is responsible for jobs/scripts/tasks that shouldn't occur during the [http lifecycle]().
-For Haztrak, a large part of this is communicating with RCRAInfo via its [public web services](), a well documented RESTful API.
-Offloading these external API calls keeps our user experience feeling snappy and protects our [http server]() from network errors cause by downtime in external systems.
+The task queue is responsible for jobs/scripts/tasks that shouldn't occur during the [http request-response cycle](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
+For Haztrak, a large part of this is communicating with RCRAInfo via its [public web services](https://github.com/USEPA/e-manifest), a well documented RESTful API.
+Offloading these external API calls keeps our user experience feeling snappy and protects our [http server](#http-server) from network errors cause by downtime in external systems.

 #### HTTP server